rebsonoliveira/sql-server/samples/features/high availability/readme.md

 # Samples for High Availability solutions for SQL Server

-Go to the documentation tutorials to learn about:
+Go to the documentation tutorials to learn more about:

 [HADR Solutions on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-business-continuity-dr)